Christian Yelich Player Props: Brewers vs. Blue Jays

 Christian Yelich At The Plate

-- Yelich leads Milwaukee with a slugging percentage of .401, fueled by 14 extra-base hits.
+- Yelich leads Milwaukee with an OBP of .344, plus a team-best slugging percentage of .398.

+- Yelich has picked up a hit in 32 of 52 games this season, with multiple hits 13 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.